 Students are allowed to receive over the counter medications that are included in the district standing orders signed by the school physician.
-At the secondary (7-12) level, permission forms are provided which cover the school year, elementary (K-6) verbal/written/electronic consent must be received from parents/guardians before administration for a one time dose to be administered during the school day.
+At the (K-6) elementary level verbal/written/electronic consent must be received from parents/guardians before administration for a one time dose to be administered during the school day.